nrkarcher/WorkVault/Notes/Licensing.md

-- Reconfigure entitlement if necessary
+- Reconfigure entitlement if necessary - id.dev
 - Check with the team about that other issue that Andrew is running into.
-- Where do we store that OAuth file to access dev version.
+- Where do we store that OAuth file to access dev version?
 	-